In this section:

-To learn how to install packages to your PyCharm interpreter, read the section Installing, Uninstalling and Upgrading Packages.
+To learn how to install this package in PyCharm, refer to the section Installing, Uninstalling and Upgrading Packages.